locdirect/ldbuild/README.md

 ldbuild
 =======
+[LocDirect](http://localizedirect.com) is a cloud service to help manage your in-app strings for localization.

-Windows command line command to trigger LocDirect build and automatically download the build data files.
+Ldbuild is a Windows command line command to trigger LocDirect build and automatically download the build data files.
 For more information on how to setup a build in LocDirect see [docs](http://docs.localizedirect.com/display/docs/Getting+build+data+into+the+game)